VCL3D/DeepPanoramaLighting/README.md

 ## **Code and Trained Models**

-This repository contains inference code and models for our [2020 CVPR OmniCV Workshop paper](arxiv_link_here).
+This repository contains inference code and models for the paper Deep Lighting Environment Map Estimation from Spherical Panoramas ([link](arxiv_link_here)).

 # Requirements